R4stl1n/r4stl1n.github.io/_posts/2015-8-5-SysAdmin-Openstack-Openvpn-Private.md

 After that the client configuration files are ready to go.

 That's it if everything works out well the openvpn server will be configured.
+Permissions will have to be changed on the files in the ~/TestClient folder.

+{% highlight bash %}
+ubuntu@firewall:~$ sudo chown -R user:user ~/TestClient
+{% endhighlight %}